 These are most effective when initiated as early as possible and conducted in a manner that involves the local community.
 Involving locals in the discussion and decision making process helps with their understanding of what is being proposed in terms of the development process.
-The consultation and discussion process should have already started, with the results incorporated into the CMP first draft submitted to the Council for discussion and any community liaison groups being regularly updated with programmed works and any changes that may occur due to unforeseen circumstances through newsletters, emails and meetings.
+The consultation and discussion process should have already started, with the results incorporated into the CMP first draft submitted to the Council for discussion and sign off.
+This communication should then be ongoing during the works, with neighbours and any community liaison groups being regularly updated with programmed works and any changes that may occur due to unforeseen circumstances through newsletters, emails and meetings.